hpi-epic/pricewars-consumer/README.md

 Keep in mind to add the new behavior with its description, default settings and method name in the *app/controller/behavior_controller.rb* in the way that it will be included and listed in the default setting return value.

+##### Adding new features for logit behaviors

+For adding a new features for the logit behavior, one simply needs to extend the logic in *lib\features.rb*.
+In particular, one may implement a new method and include it in the switch case starting in L9.

 #### Selection of one product & its market situation

 The current implementation supports an even distributed selection of items (random selection).
 Additionally, one may define product popularity via the consumer settings which is evaluated instead of a random distribution.